stonefarmer9/character-creator/README.md

 Due to the nature of this project this will be kept updated with what is the next step for me to complete.

- - Inventory - Add items to the inventory array in state.
+ - ~~Inventory - Add items to the inventory array in state.~~

- - Add Inventory to Rails API associated to character
+ - ~~Add Inventory to Rails API associated to character~~

+ - Get adding inventory items working NEXT.

  - Remove hardcoded values.

- - Connect to DnD API (yay its finally here!!!) and retrieve items data, structure and display it so add list can be a tick section not text box input.
+ - ~~Connect to DnD API (yay its finally here!!!) and retrieve items data, structure and display it so add list can be a tick section not text box input.~~

  - Style the ever-loving-shit out of it.